AGIT2026: AGIT 2026 – CONFERENCE FOR GEOINFORMATICS

 15:29

-Democratizing GIS: Exploring SLMs for non-expert GIS analysis in climate adaptation planning
+Democratizing GIS: Exploring language models for non-expert GIS analysis in climate adaptation planning

 ABSTRACT.
 Geospatial data is indispensable for evidence-based climate adaptation planning, yet GIS analysis remains largely inaccessible to non-expert decision-makers.
-This pitch presents my current research on leveraging small language models (SLMs) to enable natural language-based access to heterogeneous geodata.
-Prioritising technological sovereignty and a transdisciplinary design approach, the work aims to accelerate practical application across diverse use cases, e.g. urban vegetation analysis.
+This pitch presents my current findings on leveraging language models to enable natural language-based access to heterogeneous geodata.
+A central focus is placed on the pitfalls of language models in this context — including hallucinations, lack of output transparency, and the risk of uncritical output adoption by lay users who may lack the methodological background to assess model-generated results — and on strategies to mitigate them.

-14:45-16:00 Session 10C: WS: Landschaften im Wandel - Vegetationsveränderung anhand von automatisierten Sentinel-2 Analysen
+14:45-16:00 Session 11C: WS: Landschaften im Wandel - Vegetationsveränderung anhand von automatisierten Sentinel-2 Analysen

 Location: GI Studio